CyberedCake/CyberAPI-testing/README.md

 # CyberAPI-testing
-The new and improved CyberAPI!&lt;br>## TESTING ENVIRONMENT!
-Do not use!
+The new and improved CyberAPI!

+# TESTING ENVIRONMENT!
+Anything here is for testing only and it is not recommended you mess around with this.

+[CLICK HERE](https://github.com/CyberedCake/CyberAPI) to go back to the main repository